Port Lands Flood Protection

 Cherry Street Stormwater and Lakefilling Project

-To source the clean fill for the new landmass, EllisDon maximized the reuse of excavated materials where environmental standards were met.
+EllisDon maximized the reuse of excavated materials that met environmental standards to source clean fill for the new landmass.
 In addition, fill was imported from multiple adjacent project sites in operation throughout the duration of construction.

-Landscaping will be added, both in water to create a fish habitat and on the new park land.
-Geotechnical monitoring measures are also set in place to ensure future preservation of the site.
-The primary purpose of the new land created by the lakefiling work is the relocation of Cherry Street and the existing bridge crossing the Keating Channel, however it also provides public use space, with an active recreation area, public garden, playground, and event space, as well as a wooded area and wetlands preserve.
+Landscaping was added, both in water to create a fish habitat, and on the new park land.
+Geotechnical monitoring measures were also set in place to ensure future preservation of the site.
+The primary purpose of the new land created by the lake filling work is the relocation of Cherry Street and the existing bridge crossing the Keating Channel, however it also provides public use space, with an active recreation area, public garden, playground, and event space, as well as a wooded area and wetlands preserve.

 Port Lands Flood Protection Project